baduhai/Koi/README.md

 If you would like that Koi switch between your light and dark settings automatically, you can select this option in the main page of the program, and choose between following a user set schedule, or at sunrise and sunset (planned feature).
 To switch between light and dark manually right click the tray icon and select the desired preset, or do so from Koi's main window.

+### Autostart

 In order to have Koi start at login, you can do so with the Plasma System Settings.
-Simply navigate to *Startup and Shutdown* > *Autostart*, and select *Add Program...*.
+Simply navigate to *Startup and Shutdown* > *Autostart* (Plasma 5) or *Autostart* (Plasma 6), and select *Add Program...*.
 If you are to do this, I recommend that you also check the option to start Koi hidden, so not to be annoyed by Koi popping up every time you start your system.

 ## Get Koi